 12. Post-compulsory schooling

+(1) In this section —

+“senior secondary schooling” means the 11th and 12th years of the compulsory education period.

-It is a function of the Council to —
+(2) It is a function of the Council to —

-(a) establish guidelines for the development and accreditation of courses of study in which students undertaking post-compulsory schooling may be assessed for purposes of certification;
+(a) establish guidelines for the development and accreditation of courses of study in which students undertaking senior secondary schooling may be assessed for purposes of certification;

 (b) accredit and evaluate courses of study prepared by the Council, or prepared in accordance with guidelines approved by the Council;

-(c) accredit, for the purposes of certification of students undertaking post-compulsory schooling, partially completed secondary courses of study taken outside the State;
+(c) accredit, for the purposes of certification of students undertaking senior secondary schooling, partially completed secondary courses of study taken outside the State;

 (d) after consultation with such persons and bodies having functions relating to secondary education, vocational education and training, and university education as the Council thinks fit, establish and carry into effect procedures for —

-(i) assessment of achievement of students undertaking post-compulsory schooling, and the proper conduct of that assessment, including school and external assessment for the purposes of certification; and
+(i) assessment of achievement of students undertaking senior secondary schooling, and the proper conduct of that assessment, including school and external assessment for the purposes of certification; and

 (ii) ensuring the comparability of assessments of student achievement;